haley1229/Final-Project-1/README.md

 ## Team Member(s):
 - Jifu Zhao (jzhao59):
     * Choose and make assumptions for the variables.
-    * Choose and write the algorithm for riding the bicycle.
+    * Write and debug the code and algorithm for bicycle sharing.
     * Improve the distribution of variables.
     * Improve the visualization of the simulation into heatmap.
 - Yunya Gu (yunyagu2):